Maintaining a Low-Maintenance Garden in the San Francisco Area

 Piles of leaves everywhere.
 Your deciduous trees are out to get you…

-First let’s look at an average garden in the San Francisco Bay Area, where we are located.
+First let’s look at an average garden in Pacifica, Redwood City, Hillsborough or San Francisco, where we are located.
 It has herbaceous borders using various flowering plants like annuals, roses and hydrangeas, deciduous trees, a 500 square foot lawn, a water feature and a seating area with a low hedge surrounding it.
 Occasional frosts occur at this garden.

 This garden is high maintenance.
 To keep it looking manicured, the annual schedule of work will involve a monthly workday, and lawn mowing possibly as often as every other week.
 It looks something like this: